Malaysiakini

+History

 Founding

 Malaysiakini was founded by Premesh Chandran and Steven Gan in November 1999.
-Frustrated with the constraints that they experienced while working for The Sun newspaper, Premesh and Gan decided to use the Multimedia Super Corridor pledge to create a space for uncensored journalism.
+Frustrated with the constraints they experienced while working for The Sun newspaper, Premesh and Gan decided to use the Multimedia Super Corridor (MSC) pledge to create a space for uncensored journalism.

-The site began with a staff of five journalists and a starting budget of $100,000, raised with the inital versions of the publication prepared by Premesh.Premesh served as CEO, and Gan served as its editor-in-chief.
-For its first story, Malaysiakini posted a report on 20 November criticising the practices of Sin Chew Daily, Malaysia's largest-circulation Chinese-language newspaper.
-Sin Chew Daily had doctored a photograph of Malaysia's ruling party to remove Anwar Ibrahim, who had recently been imprisoned for corruption.
+The site began with a staff of five journalists and a starting budget of $100,000, raised with the initial versions of the publication prepared by Premesh.
+Premesh was CEO, and Gan was editor-in-chief.

+For its first story, Malaysiakini posted a report on 20 November 1999 criticising the practices of Sin Chew Daily, Malaysia's largest-circulation Chinese-language newspaper.

+It reported that Sin Chew Daily had doctored a photograph of Malaysia's ruling party to remove the image of former deputy prime minister Anwar Ibrahim, who then had recently been imprisoned for corruption.

+According to BBC News, the Malaysiakini report led to "worldwide infamy" for Sin Chew Daily, and the newspaper later issued a public apology.